SERVICES

 DEVELOPMENTAL EDITING

-Regardless of length or style, every story has certain basic elements.
+Regardless of length or style, every story has four basic parts.

-Developmental Editing assesses how well all of these elements play together in your story.
+Developmental Editing assesses how well these story elements play together.

-But if they find plot holes or confusing characters, that book may be heading to the DNF pile…
+But plot holes or confusing characters may send that book to the “DNF” pile…

 … which, for the uninitiated, stands for “DID NOT FINISH.”